 Hartford Seminary seeks to model innovative theological and religious education that is contextual, dialogical, and interreligious and is focused on cultivating the leadership potential of its diverse student body.
 This educational approach:

 - takes the historical and experiential sources of religious authority seriously but is necessarily flexible, contextual and dialogical

 - begins with practice and uses the intellectual rigor of theory and method to enhance the student’s capacity to be a reflective practitioner

 - grounds persons and institutions in a tradition, while encouraging faith-based engagement in diversity and change

-To facilitate this goal, Hartford Seminary offers a variety of graduate level educational options including graduate certificates and degrees.
+To facilitate this goal, Hartford Seminary offers a variety of graduate level educational options.
 Each program is designed to both meet the needs of our diverse student body and offer an outstanding educational experience.

 Hartford Seminary’s graduate level degree and certificate programs are designed for flexibility.
 Students can move fluidly among a number of enrollment options depending on their life circumstances.
 The number of years it will take to complete a program will depend on the number of credits a student is able to take in a given year; however most programs must be completed in six years.
 The enrollment options include:

 A part-time student is defined as taking six credits or less in a regular semester.